yulu/money.sense/content/posts/ilp-exploration.md

     - We can change the Loyalty Bonus rates at any time
     - Switching charge: we have kept this charge at zero but we may review this in the future.
 If we change this, we will notify you by giving you 30 days' notice

 - In the product description, there is a statement "Reserving the right to change the pricing model of subfund."
 This raises questions about the actual fees behind ILP funds, which could to some extent affect the calculation.
 In the calculation above, I used the expense ratio from the Factsheet.
-The <a href="https://www.fwd.com.sg/personalised-financial-advice/fund-report/?currencyId=SGD&languageId=en-GB&id=F0HKG062P2&idCurrencyId=%20&idType=MSID&marketCode=%20" target="blank">FWD Fund Lab</a> website does not provide information about its fees.
+The [FWD Fund Lab](https://www.fwd.com.sg/personalised-financial-advice/fund-report/?currencyId=SGD&languageId=en-GB&id=F0HKG062P2&idCurrencyId=%20&idType=MSID&marketCode=%20) website does not provide information about its fees.
 At least from the Endowus rebate model, the fees for institutional investors in sub-funds are different from those for individual investors.
 The hidden fees of fund management are difficult to discern in ILPs.

 - Compared to Robo advisors, the design of 101 ILPs is too complex, with various benefits and rules that make it feel opaque and uncontrollable.
-This is typically what makes people skeptical about insurance-based investment products, with various hidden terms and layer-by-layer fees.
+This is typically what makes people skeptical about insurance products, with various hidden terms and layer-by-layer fees.

 - The inflexibility of ILPs is a bigger issue.
 For young people, investing is a continuous learning process, and the biggest criticism of ILPs is the high sunk cost.
 Robo advisors have low fees, especially for initial capital, and no exit costs.
 When your assets accumulate to a certain level, you can choose other methods.